We use cookies to improve your experience, some are essential for the operation of this site.

 Comments/Opinions

 The doorway is probably reset, but its original location is not known.
-VCH, iii, 106, suggested that its original position may have been the W front of the Cathedral, but the discover of bases in the 1970s has shown that the W doorway had four major orders.
+VCH, iii, 106, suggested that its original position may have been the W front of the Cathedral, but the discovery of bases in the 1970s has shown that the W doorway had four major orders.
 The voussoir motif of chevron enclosing balls recurs at North Marden in a similar form.

 Bibliography